MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

    ![IoTDashboard View Devices](../media/deviceportal/Dashboard-Action.gif)

    Enter the IP address into your browser.
-Add :8080 onto the end.
+Add `:8080` onto the end.
    ![Browser IP](../media/DevicePortal/browser_ip.png)

 3. Enter your credentials
     Unless changed, the default credentials are:

-    Username: `Administrator`
+    Username: `Administrator`<br/>
     Password: `p@ssw0rd`

 ## IoT specific features

+### Device Settings

+IoT Core adds a checkbox to enable or disable the [on-screen keyboard](../develop-your-app/OnScreenKeyboard.md)
+> [!NOTE]
+> This checkbox has a known bug where it will "flash" from checked to non-checked.
+Please refresh the page (F5)
+> after clicking to ensure that the checkbox is showing your desired state.

 ### Apps
 Provides install/uninstall functionality for AppX packages and bundles on your device.